Samuel Johnson: Views and character

-Health
+Health and disability

-Johnson had several health problems, including childhood tuberculous scrofula resulting in deep facial scarring, deafness in one ear and blindness in one eye, gout, testicular cancer, and a stroke in his final year that left him unable to speak; his autopsy indicated that he had emphysema along with cardiac failure probably due to hypertension, a condition then unknown.
-Johnson displayed signs consistent with several diagnoses, including depression and Tourette syndrome.
+Johnson had several health problems, including childhood tuberculous scrofula resulting in deep facial scarring, deafness in one ear, and blindness in one eye, gout, testicular cancer; a stroke in his final year left him unable to speak.
+His autopsy indicated that he had emphysema, as well as cardiac failure due likely to hypertension, a condition then unknown.
+Johnson displayed signs consistent with other diagnoses, including depression and what is now known as Tourette syndrome.

 Reynolds' 1769 portrait depicting Johnson's "odd gesticulations".

-There are many accounts of Johnson suffering from bouts of depression and what Johnson thought might be madness.
+There are many accounts of Johnson suffering from episodes of depression and what he thought might be madness.
 As Walter Jackson Bate puts it, "one of the ironies of literary history is that its most compelling and authoritative symbol of common sense—of the strong, imaginative grasp of concrete reality—should have begun his adult life, at the age of twenty, in a state of such intense anxiety and bewildered despair that, at least from his own point of view, it seemed the onset of actual insanity".
-To overcome these feelings, Johnson tried to constantly involve himself with various activities, but this did not seem to help.
+To overcome these feelings, Johnson tried to involve himself with various activities constantly, but this did not seem to help.
 Taylor said that Johnson "at one time strongly entertained thoughts of suicide".
 Boswell claimed that Johnson "felt himself overwhelmed with an horrible melancholia, with perpetual irritation, fretfulness, and impatience; and with a dejection, gloom, and despair, which made existence misery".

 Early on, when Johnson was unable to pay off his debts, he began to work with professional writers and identified his own situation with theirs.
 During this time, Johnson witnessed Christopher Smart's decline into "penury and the madhouse", and feared that he might share the same fate.
 Hester Thrale Piozzi claimed, in a discussion on Smart's mental state, that Johnson was her "friend who feared an apple should intoxicate him".
 To her, what separated Johnson from others who were placed in asylums for madness—like Christopher Smart—was his ability to keep his concerns and emotions to himself.